1998–1999 Ecuador economic crisis: Migration to Spain

 Many Ecuadorians migrated to Spain in search of financial opportunity, as Spain's economy had been flourishing.
-Around 7,000 Ecuadorians arrived to Spain each month in 2000.
+Around 7,000 Ecuadorians arrived in Spain each month in 2000.
 This early wave left Ecuador during the hardest part of the economic crisis and was composed of young people eager to work.
 By 2005, the Ecuadorian community in Spain was around 500,000 people.
-During the period until 2004, the migrants were mainly composed family members joining those who had first migrated.
-The Ecuadorian diaspora in Spain differs from the U.S. one in that Ecuadorians experienced greater economic prosperity in Spain.
+During the period until 2004, the migrants were mainly composed of family members joining those who had first migrated.
+The Ecuadorian diaspora in Spain differs from the U.S. This led to a situation where Ecuadorians experienced greater economic prosperity in Spain.
 They sent up to 46% of their salary, 16% invested in improving living conditions for their families back in Ecuador.
-A lot of which were young kids reuniting with their parents, such kids grew up in Spain, attended school, and are now making up the second generation of Ecuadorians in Spain.
+A lot of whom were young kids reuniting with their parents; such kids grew up in Spain, attended school, and are now making up the second generation of Ecuadorians in Spain.